gillian-guide/gillian-guide.github.io/docs/extras/mods.en.md

     Most mods in the list are oriented towards 1.0.7.0 and 1.0.8.0.

-    Please avoid using larger-scale and select smaller-scale mods in multiplayer.
+    Avoid using larger-scale and select smaller-scale mods in [multiplayer](../multiplayer.md).

 ## List of mods (larger-scale)
 | Mod | Author(s) | Description |